-Physical characteristics of seed during maturity stages (Table 2): According to Demir et al., 2008, stage of maturity at harvest is one of the most important factors that influences the final quality of seeds.
-In accordance with TeKrony and Hunter (1995), maximum seed quality may be achieved at the end of seed filling period.
+Physical characteristics of seed during maturity stages (Table 2): According to Demir et al., 2008, stage of maturity at harvest is one of the most critical factors that influence the final quality of seeds.
+In accordance with TeKrony and Hunter (1995), maximum seed quality may be achieved at the end of the seed filling period.

 During seed maturity stages, four phases were observed.
-During phase I and II (5 DAA to 30 DAA), there was rapid cell division and expansion which results in increases in seed size (diameter).
-Kathiravan (2001) also reported the similar trend in lablab CO 1.
-Seed growth rate followed an increasing trend and the maximum growth rate (0.32 mm/day) was attained from 25 DAA to 30 DAA and thereafter it decreased.
-Similar trend of growth rates was reported by Deshmukh et al. (2011) in developing cowpea pod.
-There was steep increases in seed size, seed weight (fresh and dry weight) during this phase.
+During phase I and II (5 DAA to 30 DAA), there was rapid cell division and expansion, which results in increases in seed size (diameter).
+Kathiravan (2001) also reported a similar trend in lablab CO 1.
+Seed growth rate followed an increasing trend, and the maximum growth rate (0.32 mm/day) was attained from 25 DAA to 30 DAA, and thereafter it decreased.
+A similar trend of growth rates was reported by Deshmukh et al. (2011) in developing cowpea pods.
+There were steep increases in seed size, seed weight (fresh and dry weight) during this phase.
 In this phase, moisture content decreased slowly because water is the nutrient transporting vehicle from parent to developing seeds (Fig. 3).
-Similar results was reported by Fakir et al. (2013) in lignosus bean.
+Similar results were reported by Fakir et al. (2013) in lignosus bean.

-At phase III (30 DAA to 50 DAA), fresh weight increased slowly and attained maximum at 40 DAA (51.58 g/100 seed) which was coincided with maximum seed size (9.49 mm) at 40 DAA.
-After 40 DAA, the fresh weight and the seed size decreased due to rapid dehydration of seed and lack of cell division while the dry weight increased for further period up to 50 DAA.
-Seed size reduction was more obvious in leguminous seed.
-Maximum dry weight (32.47 g/pod) was attained at 50 DAA and after that, there was no increase in dry weight due to disintegration between source and sink.
-Nedeva and Nikolova (1999) reported the similar results in developing wheat seeds.
-There was rapid loss of moisture during this phase due to lack of cell division and replacement of moisture by reserve accumulation.
+At phase III (30 DAA to 50 DAA), fresh weight increased slowly and attained maximum at 40 DAA (51.58 g/100 seed), which was coincided with maximum seed size (9.49 mm) at 40 DAA.
+After 40 DAA, the fresh weight and the seed size decreased due to rapid dehydration of seed and lack of cell division while the dry weight increased for a further period of up to 50 DAA.
+Seed size reduction was more obvious in the leguminous seed.
+Maximum dry weight (32.47 g/pod) was attained at 50 DAA, and after that, there was no increase in dry weight due to disintegration between source and sink.
+Nedeva and Nikolova (1999) reported similar results in developing wheat seeds.
+There was a rapid loss of moisture during this phase due to a lack of cell division and replacement of moisture by reserve accumulation.

 At phase IV (50 DAA to 60 DAA), the moisture content decreased gradually and attained hygroscopic equilibrium at 27 DAA.
-The moisture content changes was associated with variations in relative humidity.
-The four phases of maturity stages in winged bean was found in accordance with Adams and Rinne in soybean (1980).
+The moisture content changes were associated with variations in relative humidity.
+The four phases of maturity stages in winged bean was found following Adams and Rinne in soybean (1980).

-Physiological and biochemical characteristics of seed during maturity stages: Khan (1977) stated that the prime indicator of seed quality is the germination capacity and the final produce will become seed only after regeneration capacity.
-Data from Table 3 shows that developing seed started to germinate at 35 DAA to an extend of 11% and the germination per cent increased significantly with maturity stages.
-Maximum germination per cent (88%) was attained at 50 DAA with hard seed of 12% which was coincided with maximum dry matter accumulation (32.47 g/pod).
+Physiological and biochemical characteristics of seed during maturity stages: Khan (1977) stated that the prime indicator of seed quality is the germination capacity, and the final produce will become seed only after regeneration capacity.
+Data from Table 3 shows that developing seed started to germinate at 35 DAA to an extend of 11%, and the germination per cent increased significantly with maturity stages.
+Maximum germination per cent (88%) was attained at 50 DAA with a hard seed of 12%, which was coincided with maximum dry matter accumulation (32.47 g/pod).
 There was no significant difference in germination per cent after 50 DAA.
-The speed of germination also followed the similar increasing trend and reached maximum (4.1) at 50 DAA (Table 3).
-Similar trend of maximum germination coincided with maximum dry weight was reported by Anurag et al. (2009) in mungbean.
+The speed of germination also followed a similar increasing trend and reached maximum (4.1) at 50 DAA (Table 3).
+A similar trend of maximum germination coincided with maximum dry weight was reported by Anurag et al. (2009) in mungbean.